Text Link

 Related disorders

-• Osteoporosis: Loss of bone density, and strength
+• Osteoporosis: loss of bone density, and strength

-• Amenorrhea: Absent or infrequent menses
+• Amenorrhea: absence of or infrequent menses

-• Disordered eating: Restrictive eating episodes
+• Disordered eating: eating episodes that are abnormal

 Treatment of exercise addiction